gkirgizov/coderules-lambdacalc-docs/BasicSTLC.md

 _(recover bound type variable from universal type)_
     <!-- SHOW FORALL RULES FOR FORALL & RECOVERTYPEVARS -->

-[^hm]: See for example: Cardelli, Luca.
-"Basic polymorphic typechecking."
-Science of computer programming 8.2 (1987): 147-172.

 Next, we turn our attention to the extensions to STLC.